Boosol/Triber-Android-SDK/README.md

 # What is in the repositories

-dist : containing the lastest SDK
+- ./dist : containing the lastest SDK

-example : containing an example app integrating the Triber SDK
+- ./example : containing an example app integrating the Triber SDK

 # How to install